agathis-project/salix-arctica/README.md

 - the two Ethernet ports support PoE+; the DC power is separated by the LAN transformers and connected to the power module through connectors J7 and J8.

-- the Phy transceivers KSZ8091MNX provide a number of power reduction features:
+- the Phy transceivers KSZ8091MNX provide several power reduction features:
   - power-saving mode
   - energy-detect power-down mode
   - power-down mode